Platform-OS/platformos-check/docs/checks/convert_include_to_render.md

 ## Version

-This check has been introduced in PlatformOS Check 0.0.1.
+This check has been introduced in platformOS Check 0.0.1.

 ## Resources